68% Growth in Conversion Efficiency via UX Redesign

 • Conduct focused usability testing on the checkout and payment stages to identify friction points causing drop-off despite improved browsing and add-to-cart behavior.

-• Expand this approach into a reusable e-commerce framework
+• Expand this approach into a reusable e-commerce framework that balances branding, conversion, and operational constraints, based on patterns observed in this project.

 • Evaluate long-term impact beyond conversion